idameitil/sdpl-utilizing-gts/references.md

 Use slab
 select loop, resi309:324
 set cartoon_fancy_helices
+fetch 4u5h, async=0 (doesn't run the next command until everything has been loaded)

 # Meeting minutes 15 Feb 2023
 - Ida will go through the references for the seeds (maybe make iTOL label file with references)